-The SCSD is facing many of the same challenges that urban districts face everywhere: poverty and a diversity of heritage languages.
-More than 70 different languages are spoken in SCSD schools.
+The SCSD is facing many of the challenges that urban districts face everywhere: poverty and a diversity of heritage languages.
+More than different languages spoken in SCSD schools.
 The percentage of students of color grew from 47 in the 1980s to 77 in 2016.
-During the same time, the percentage of children increased low-income from 50 to 79.
-The district's strategic plan, Great Expectations, outlines ambitious goals for improvements in student achievement and increased opportunities for success.
+During the same time, the percentage of low-income children increased from 50 to 79.
+The district's strategic plan, Great Expectations, outlines ambitious goals for improvements instudent achievement and increased opportunities for success.

-Say Yes to Education, Inc. is a nonprofit education foundation that aims to dramatically increase high school and college graduation rates for urban youth in the United States.
-Say Yes provides comprehensive support, including the promise of free college tuition to one of nearly 100 colleges and universities for those who meet residency, graduation and admission requirements.
-Although there are Say Yes chapters located in major cities along the east coast, the Syracuse chapter is the first Say Yes chapter to embrace an entire city school district, making it the largest school improvement program of its kind in the nation.27
+Say Yes to Education, Inc. is a nonprofit education foundation thataims to dramatically increase high school and college graduation rates for urban youth in the United States.
+Say Yes provides comprehensive support, including the promise of free college tuition to one of nearly 100 colleges and universities for those who meet residency. graduation and admission requirements.
+Although there are Say Yes chapters located in major cities along the east coast, the Syracuse chapter is the first Say Yes chapter to embrace an entire city school district, making it the largestschool improvement program of its kind in the nation.42